pbialas7-Lectures/Graphics3DCode/README.md

 ### VS Code

-While you may work via command line and your preferred text editor it is much more comfortable to use an IDE.
+While you may work via command line and your preferred text editor, it is much more comfortable to use an IDE.
 I recommend [Visual Studio Code](https://code.visualstudio.com/) which is available on Linux, macOS and Windows.

 After installing VS Code, use it to open a folder containing the project repository.